Together-Java/TJ-Bot/Contributing.md

 * [good first issue](https://github.com/Together-Java/TJ-Bot/issues/?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
 * [help wanted](https://github.com/Together-Java/TJ-Bot/issues/?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)  - issues which should be a bit more involved than good first issues.

+Let us know that you intend to work on the issue by commenting on it, and we will assign it to you.

 Working on your first Pull Request?
 You can check these resources:
 * http://makeapullrequest.com/
 * http://www.firsttimersonly.com/